SoWal Guide for the Amazing Scenic 30A Bike Trail

 MILE 17 – The iconic white butteries and stately line of palm trees along Scenic 30A is a sure sign you’re in Alys Beach, and it’s a great place to get off the trail and explore for a little while.
 Alys Beach is known for it’s stately, all-white, Caribbean and Mediterranean architecture.
 Check out the nature trail on the north side of Alys Beach that winds through a cypress swamp.
 And if you’re hungry or thirsty, local favorites Fonville Press and George’s at Alys Beach are both just off Scenic 30A.

 Just past Alys Beach you'll see the condos, shops, and restaurants at the Village of South Walton, and here you’ll find a few more great opportunities for refreshment.
-If it’s your sweet tooth that needs a fix, Orange Leaf is well-loved for its tasty treats.
-If you’re looking for something more hearty, La Cocina Mexican Bar & Grill serves up great Tex-Mex cuisine with a coastal twist.
+If you’re looking for something tasty, La Cocina Mexican Bar & Grill serves up great Tex-Mex cuisine with a coastal twist.

 Heading east again, you’ll move to the island-style of Rosemary Beach, which is also worth a side trip off the trail.
 If you’ve got the time, browse through the shops and galleries of downtown Rosemary, and take a few moments to check out the Butterfly Garden on the north side of the community.
 The cool green grass of the Gulf front parks at Rosemary Beach are not to be missed, and provide a great place for a picnic.
-There are several excellent food options here, including Onano Cafe, Summer Kitchen Café, and the Sugar Shak.
+There are several excellent food options here.

 MILE 18 – You’ll pass the final mile marker just after leaving Rosemary Beach, and about half a mile later, the trail ends in Inlet Beach at the doorstep of Shade’s Bar & Grill.
 Celebrate your completion of the trail here, or wander back onto the streets of Inlet Beach for some stunning views of the Gulf to put an exclamation point on an amazing 18-mile bike ride and another great day at the beach.